 Even if you only have a few minutes to spare between lessons, a short yoga movement break can help your students to feel refreshed and ready to learn.
-Try these short yoga videos to get your students moving and ready to learn.
+Try these short, 5-6 minute yoga videos to get your students moving and ready to learn.

 Longer Yoga Sequences for Longer Movement Breaks

-If you have 10-15 minutes to spare, these longer yoga videos for kids will keep them engaged and entertained while their exercise their bodies and minds.
+If you have 10-15 minutes to spare, these longer yoga videos for kids will keep them engaged and entertained while they exercise their bodies and minds.

 Yoga Can Improve Concentration and Focus in the Classroom

 Yoga has been proven to improve children’s concentration and focus in the classroom.
 Just a short yoga break can help kids to feel refreshed and ready for the next lesson or activity.
 Kids with behavioral problems may especially benefit from yoga breaks, as yoga has been shown to help calm the mind and body and improve behavior and mood.
 Yoga can help kids to regulate their behavior and divert their energy to more productive uses.

 You may want to try yoga sequences that are specially designed to help kids calm down for students who are having an especially bad day.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Hi Jennifer, so glad you are enjoying the solar and lunar DVDs!
 Best wishes, Tara